Good Debt vs Bad Debt: Unlock 5 Key Differences

 3. Limit Unnecessary Purchases

-A key strategy for managing bad debt is to avoid taking on more.
-Limit non-essential spending and resist the temptation to borrow for items that don’t provide financial returns.
+A key bad debt management strategy is not to take on more than you have to.
+Avoid non-essential spending and do not borrow for items that do not provide a financial return.

 4. Consolidate Debt